 Did you know that 71% of LGBT people are scared they won’t have enough money to live out a happy retirement?
-For many, the survival and spousal benefits are the reasons why gay couples should get married.
+For many, survival and spousal benefits are the reasons why gay couples should get married.
 To see if you’re on track for retirement and could gain from these benefits, download the free retirement calculator here.

 One million more reasons why gay couples should get married

-It’s scary think we could run out of money as we age.
+It’s scary to think we could run out of money as we age.
 What can you do to be better prepared?
 What can you do to have a better LGBT retirement?
 When you find out, you and your queer partner will want to get married now.

 Learn more on this Queer Money™: